jedfoster/Readmore.js/README.md

 ### The options:

+* `selector: undefined` can be set in the options or the intial call
 * `speed: 100` in milliseconds
 * `collapsedHeight: 200` in pixels
 * `heightMargin: 16` in pixels, avoids collapsing blocks that are only slightly larger than `collapsedHeight`